 Bianca is from Corvallis, OR, and is studying kinesiology for her undergraduate degree, with minors in trombone performance and Spanish.
 She is also a native of the Netherlands.
 When not playing her trombone or involved with school, Bianca loves all types of social dance, ballroom, and swing, biking, volunteering, and going to campus events.
 She wanted to become a mentor to connect with other international students and is excited to share the love at OSU.

 Bain Zhang is undergraduate student from Baoding, China.
 He is currently a junior majoring in Natural Resources, Fish and Wildlife conservation option.
 Bain loves playing dodgeball when life is not busy.
 He also loves reading a variety of fiction except for drama; enjoy listening to music from Youtube and watching Marvel movies.
 Bain has been in Oregon state dodgeball club for two years, and in the college of forestry club for one year.
 He used to work in Arnold Dining center for nine months before moving off campus.
 Bain became a mentor for two reasons: for the individual dimension, I want to enrich myself, and I want to move into the new chapter of my life, not always stuck on the same page.
 For the community dimension, I want to be part of the community, share, and learn from each other.
 He is most excited about the opportunities for new friends, new experiences, a new relationship.

-"I've experienced the excitement and shock of learning to live a new place.
+"I've experienced the excitement of learning to live in a new place.
 I believe strongly in providing resources and programs to help support international students in cultural adjustment and identity development during their time at OSU.
 I believe the International Peer Mentoring Program does just that, and I enjoy being able to watch students grow and learn from one another."